wp-plugins/mysmark/README.txt

 === MySmark Plugin ===
-Tags: mysmark, emotional, feedback, comment
+Tags: mysmark, emotional, feedback, comment, emotion
 Contributors: m1rcu2
 Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: 1.0.4
+Stable tag: 1.0.4.1
+License: GPLv2 or later (http://www.gnu.org/licenses/gpl-2.0.html)

 This is a WordPress plugin which allows users to comment and to give emotional feedbacks about your posts through MySmark services.